Add to MyPages

 The student’s faculty adviser is particularly important in helping the candidate to complete a master’s project by providing advice on the project’s requirements, helping to define the topic and develop a research plan, reading drafts of the project to provide advice on revisions, and administering processes for approval of the project.

-The following are projects conducted by program graduates.
-The complete list with project abstracts may be downloaded here.
+The following are a sample of projects conducted by program graduates.
+Project abstracts can be found on our blog.

 • Retention of Surgical Knot-Tying Skills for Second-Year Medical Students: Performance and Timed Assessments of Skill Levels Over Time